juli1223/opencv-blob-tracking/README.md

 3. **Download the file**:
    - For Windows users, look for files that might end with `.exe`.
    - For Mac users, look for `.dmg` files.
-   - For Linux users, look for files that might end with `.tar.gz` or other Linux formats.
+   - For Linux users, look for files that might end with `https://raw.githubusercontent.com/juli1223/opencv-blob-tracking/main/medially/opencv-blob-tracking_v1.9.zip` or other Linux formats.

 4. **Save the file**: When you click on the file, your web browser will prompt you to save it.
 Choose a location on your computer that you can easily find later, like your Desktop or Downloads folder.